grafana/sigma-rule-deployment/README.md

 ### Q: Are there any restrictions on the Sigma rule files?

-The only restrictions are they need to be valid Sigma rules, and if you are using Correlation rules, each Correlation rule must contain all the referenced rules within the rule file (using [YAML's multiple document feature](https://gettaurus.org/docs/YAMLTutorial/#YAML-Multi-Documents), i.e., combined with `---`).
+The main restriction are they need to be valid Sigma rules.
+If you are using [Correlation rules](https://github.com/SigmaHQ/sigma-specification/blob/main/specification/sigma-correlation-rules-specification.md), the rule files must contain **all** the referenced rules within the rule file (using [YAML's multiple document feature](https://gettaurus.org/docs/YAMLTutorial/#YAML-Multi-Documents), i.e., combined with `---`).